DDave98/BIDS_project/README.md

 tvorba datových skladů

 # requirements
-pip install pyodbc\
+pip install google-cloud-storage
-pip install python-decouple\
+pip install google-cloud-bigquery

-ODBC Driver 18 SQL Server
+# authentication
+There is a service account which is described in creds.json (not public) File creds.json needs to be present and linked in env variables as GOOGLE_APPLICATION_CREDENTIALS